CSIPro/csipro/README.md

 # CSI PRO Web

-**CSI PRO Web** is a webpage developed to show the people who we are, what we do and how we do it.
+**CSI PRO Web** is a webpage developed to provide information about CSI PRO, advertise events, and show off our projects.

 ## Stack